pydev-guide/pyrepo-copier/README.md

-# pyrepo-copier
+# Python Package Template

-This is my personal python repository bootstrap.
+This is a template for a python package.

 Feel free to use it as a launching point for your next project!